 Personalize Your Confirmation Page and Receipt

-Donating to a good cause prompts our brains to release dopamine, the same feel-good chemical we produce when we eat a piece of chocolate or hug someone we love.
+Donating to a good cause makes our brains release dopamine, the same feel-good chemical we produce when we eat a piece of chocolate or hug someone we love.
 Keep the good feelings going!
-Sustaining those positive feelings with customized confirmation pages and receipts will make your donors remember you fondly in the future and will make them more likely to give.
+Sustaining those positive feelings with customized confirmation pages and receipts will make your donors remember you fondly in the future and make them more likely to give.

 Add a thank-you message and an image or video to your confirmation page in addition to the donor’s transaction details.
 Feel free to get creative here—use a photo of a happy client, add a snapshot of your staff holding a sign that says “Thank You,” or create a custom graphic using a free platform like Canva.
 Your supporters will feel good when they hit the “Donate” button, and they’ll feel even better when you celebrate their generosity on the next page.

 Reiterate your celebratory message and impact statements in your receipt.
 Use images here, too!
 You can use the same image you used on your confirmation page, or you can choose something different but similar.
 A personalized receipt will make your supporter’s donation experience a delight from start to finish.

 Set Yourself Up for Success with a Great GivingTuesday Donation Form